Aishitha27/F1-Pit-Stop-Optimization/README.md

 <img width="1389" height="490" alt="image" src="https://github.com/user-attachments/assets/e5097c72-a5c6-4041-8487-f751817fadc9" />

-In earlier years like 2019 and 2020:

-* There are more dips and recoveries in throttle application, especially around the swimming pool chicane and Rascasse.
-* This could suggest car balance issues or conservative exits (rear-end instability).
+In earlier years like 2019 and 2020, there are more dips and recoveries in throttle application, especially around the swimming pool chicane and Rascasse.
+This could suggest car balance issues or conservative exits (rear-end instability).

 Verstappen’s throttle control gives him the edge to: